The Scenic Route: how it might help you change direction

 Slowing down can help

 Sometimes I am keen to get on but rushing can mean I fall over myself.
 I can benefit from looking to my left and right.
-That way, I notice the small victories and small defeats that are passing by, some unnoticed, if I am not watchful.
+That way, small victories and small defeats can pass by, some unnoticed, if I am not watchful.

 As it’s not a good idea to miss things, it pays me to take care and to note the smallest thing.
 Victories and defeats can be very fleeting.